Types of visits

 If you would like to request a second opinion from a Clinical Adviser either because you are having a clinical disagreement with a patient or you would like help with a treatment plan, you may do so by asking for a “Dentist Request”.
 In order to arrange for this to be done, you must obtain a D7 form either by following link below or by contacting the Helpdesk by letter or e-mail email@example.com

-A health body may request a patient examination by a DRS clinician for situations where an independent clinical opinion is sought.
+A health body may request a patient examination by a Dental Services clinician for situations where an independent clinical opinion is sought.
 This may be:

 - Complaint resolution where local resolution has not been successful